We are open for summer!

-The NYU MakerSpace is open for the Fall 2020 semester, and we have several practices in place to ensure the safety and health of users focused on routine disinfection and maintaining a safe user density, including reservations for all trainings and access.
+The NYU MakerSpace is open and we have several practices in place to ensure the safety and health of users focused on routine disinfection and maintaining a safe user density, including reservations for all trainings and access.
 Before diving back into your hobbies, classwork, and prototyping, please watch our COVID-19 Policies video.

 What is MakerSpace?

 The NYU Tandon MakerSpace is a cutting edge workspace lab created to foster collaborative design projects.
 Space is open to all NYU students, staff, and faculty.
 It highlights new kinds of iterative, interdisciplinary teamwork using cutting-edge tools of rapid prototyping and digitally driven production.

 How do you get started in the MakerSpace?